Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/HScript Functions.md

 ***

-# Haxe Global Var Functions
+# Haxe Global Variable Functions
-### setVar(name:String, value:Dynamic)
+### setVar(varName:String, value:Dynamic)
-Sets the current global Haxe variable with a new value.
-Or initializes the creation of a global Haxe variable if there is no global Haxe variable.
+Works exactly the same as `setVar()` function in Lua.

-- `name` - The name of the global Haxe variable to be reference.
+- `varName` - The variable to be referenced.
-- `value` - The data type to use or the current value to over-write.
+- `value` - The specified type of value for the variable to use or to over-write.

 Example:
 ```lua